yarnpkg/berry/packages/gatsby/content/advanced/contributing.md

 $> yarn test:unit
 ```

-Those unit tests can typically be found in the `packages/*/tests` directory.

-While various subcomponents are tested via unit tests (for example the portable shell library), Yarn itself isn't tested through unit tests - we instead rely on integration tests which are much closer from our users setup.
-Those tests can be triggered through the following command (again, from anywhere within the repository):
+While various subcomponents that have a strict JS interface contract are tested via unit tests (for example the portable shell library, or the various util libraries we ship), Yarn as a whole relies on integration tests.
+Being much closer from what our users experience, they give us a higher confidence when refactoring the application that everything will work according to plan.
+Those tests can be triggered by running the following command (again, from anywhere within the repository):

 ```
 $> yarn test:integration